x

 Conversely, Xfinity doesn’t support having more than one of their modems active on a single account or at one address.

 This may be less of an issue for some consumers who just want to be able to have a clear signal that reaches every part of the home or office.
-In such cases, routers or router placements can boost this, and there is no need to add a second signal coming into a second modem from the same provider.

 What’s the Problem With Having Multiple Routers/Modems in the House?

-1. Using more than one router takes some extra configuration on the part of the user.
-Routers that operate on the same IP address, for example, will cause issues.
-To fix this, you would need to go into the router’s settings and manually set one to a different IP.
+1. Using more than one router takes some extra configuration on the user’s part.
+For example, Routers operating on the same IP address will cause issues.

-2. Two routers in close physical proximity to one another can also interfere with each other.
-They will be operating in such a way that some signals can get crossed.
-Because you may need to extend the range of your wireless signal anyway, you might alleviate this problem by placing the devices far apart.
+2. Two routers in close physical proximity can also interfere with each other.
+They will be operating so that some signals can get crossed.

 In short, the most likely problems with two or more routers in the home are extra configuration work, interference from being too close, or malfunctioning routers due to the configurations not working properly.